 - ✤ To install the main board: - 1.
 Check that the main board sockets do not have any bent pins. - 2.
-Perform the removal procedure in the reverse order. - 3.
-Update "Total vent hours" with one time password 1412.
+Perform the removal procedure in the reverse order.

 4.11 Replacing the Touch Screen

 The touch screen cannot be detached from the front panel; When the touch screen needs replacement , the Front Subassembly (P/N V60-70010-60) is to be replaced